licanhua/selenium-automation/README.md

     - header provides account management, language ...
     - navigation page includes flight, hotel, car ...

 This framework provides a nature way to organize and describe your Pages.
 This framework hide you from PageObjects and PageFactory.
 You can describe a object with a WebElement, but you can also group a lot of WebElement into a Container.
-A Page can includes any number of Containers, and a container can includes other contains of any WebElements.
+A Page can includes any number of Containers, and a container can includes other containers of any WebElements.
 This framework helps you create the cascading of Page Objects in a Page no matter its inside is WebElement or a Container or Page.
 So the framework enables you to describe the homepage like this:

     HomePage
 		    - Header